Chapter 19 – Erica's Gift

 "Might you know what your cousin would say to us?" asked Commander Powell of Matilda.

 Erica stood frozen.
 Matilda gently took her hand and pressed the pad of paper into it.
-Erica slowly turned and blinked at her.
+Erica turned from the crowd and blinked at her.

 "Let me have some idea," said Matilda and sounded nervous.